Sitecore/jss/docs/data/routes/docs/client-frameworks/getting-started/quick-start/en.md

 * `sitecore-javascript-renderings` This app shows how to render a JavaScript app as a rendering embedded within a traditional Sitecore MVC site.
 See [JavaScript Renderings](/docs/techniques/mvc-integration/javascript-rendering) for details.
 This template is flagged as deprecated as of Oct 2020 because these rendering don't scale well.
 They satisfy edge-case requirements, and should generally be avoided.

 ## Step 4: Create application using selected template

+> Your version of Sitecore XP might not support the features in the current version of JSS.
+To find out which version of JSS is compatible with your Sitecore XP version, consult the [compatibility table](https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0541788).
+>
+> To create an application using a previous version of JSS, see an example in the [JSS CLI reference](/docs/fundamentals/cli).

 Once you have selected a template, it's time to create your application.